1heidi/reuse/README_Reuse.txt

 * Input file(s): survey_a_results.csv
 * Output file(s): a_overall_summary.csv

-**STEP 2** Purpose: Analyze responses for data has been used, how important, access (results within commented code - no output), and then not used and reasons
+**STEP 2** Purpose: Analyze responses for data has been used, how important, access (results within commented code - no output), and then not used and reasons why
 * Package(s): tidyverse, stringr
 * Input file(s): survey_a_results.csv
 * Output file(s): a_summary_importance.csv, a_write_ins_why_data_not_used.csv, a_summary_why_data_not_used.csv

-**STEP 3** Purpose: Analyze did data was reused in the initial UIUC article, importance or why data not used, and access (results within commented code - no output)
+**STEP 3** Purpose: Analyze if data was reused in the initial UIUC article, importance or why data not used, and access (results within commented code - no output)
 * Package(s): tidyverse, stringr
 ##Input file(s): survey_a_results.csv
 ##Output file(s): a_summary_importance_UIUC_data_used.csv, a_write_ins_UIUC_why_data_not_used.csv,a_summary_UIUC_why_data_not_used.csv

 #### There are 3 scripts for analysis of Survey B:

-**STEP 1** Purpose: Determine counts of data from initial UIUC article used or not used, and access mechanisms (results within commnented code - no output)
+**STEP 1** Purpose: Determine counts of data from initial UIUC article used or not used, and access mechanisms (results within commented code - no output)
 * Package(s): tidyverse
 * Output file(s): b_overall_summary.csv

-**STEP 2** Purpose: Analyze why data has not been use
+**STEP 2** Purpose: Analyze why data has not been used
 * Package(s): tidyverse, stringr
 * Input file(s): survey_b_results.csv
 * Output file(s): b_write_ins_why_data_not_used.csv, b_summary_why_data_not_used.csv

-**STEP 3** Purpose: Analyze why UIUC articles where cited
+**STEP 3** Purpose: Analyze why UIUC articles were cited
 * Package(s): tidyverse, stringr
 * Input file(s): survey_b_results.csv
 * Output file(s): b_write_ins_why_cited_UIUC_article.csv, b_summary_authors_cited_UIUC_article.csv